ec49ca/NLP-project-contract-comparison/WORKFLOW.md

 # System Workflow - Based on Log Analysis

 This document describes the actual workflow of the MCP server system based on observed logs.
-It shows how a user query flows through the system from input to output.
+It shows how documents are uploaded, how queries are processed, and how the system uses uploaded PDF documents to answer questions.

 ## System Initialization